Risotto – Better Prepared In The U.S.

 Broil the pound of bacon in a drip pan until crunchy brown.
 Set aside on paper towels and let dry.
 Save all the drippings.

-Boil one bunch of asparagus in about two quarts of water until very soft, about 15 minutes, removing the hard, tough ends with a knife before cooking.
+Boil one bunch of asparagus in about two quarts of water until very soft.
+Takes about 15 minutes.
+Remove the hard, tough ends with a knife before cooking.
 Remove and drain well.
 SAVE all the cooking water and the drained water.

-Next, blend or food process the overcooked asparagus until you have a nice smooth slurry of asparagus, adding some of the cooking water, OR STOCK, if necessary to get a smooth, runny mix.
+Next, blend or food process the overcooked asparagus until you have a nice smooth slurry of asparagus.
+Add some of the cooking water, OR STOCK, if necessary to get a smooth, runny mix.

-In a large pan (the more surface area the faster and better the Risotto will cook), over a high heat, sauté the two medium onions and the 2 cups of Arborio Rice in some of the bacon drippings until golden brown, stirring the whole time.
+In a large pan (the more surface area the faster and better the Risotto will cook).
+Over a high heat, sauté the two medium onions and the 2 cups of Arborio Rice.
+Sauté them in some of the bacon drippings until golden brown, stirring the whole time.

 Pour in the blended asparagus and begin stirring the rice.
-Add two or three large cooking spoons of the asparagus cooking water as needed to the rice and stir until it is absorbed by the rice mixture.
+Add two or three large cooking spoons of the asparagus cooking water as needed.
+Stir until it is absorbed by the rice mixture.

-Keep adding asparagus STOCK to the rice until it has reached a tender, but still firm texture, and has thrown off its creamy starchiness to the mix.
+Keep adding asparagus STOCK to the rice.
+It needs to reach a tender, but still firm texture.
+And has thrown off its creamy starchiness to the mix.

-Then add the second bunch of asparagus which you have trimmed of all the tough end pieces and cut up into two inch sections.
-Stir the chopped, fresh asparagus in for about two or three minutes, until tender, using a spoonful or two of cooking water if necessary.
+Then add the second bunch of asparagus.
+Be sure to trim all the tough end pieces and cut up into two inch sections.
+Stir the chopped, fresh asparagus in for about two or three minutes.
+Stir until tender, using a spoonful or two of cooking water if necessary.